 Using low-wattage bulbs for maintaining the heat.
 In terms of Fahrenheit, the basking spot should reach into the low 90s, while the cooler end of the tank can drop into the low 70s.

 UVB lighting is also a must for this daytime-active species.
 Fluorescent strip lights are the most common option.

 Know that these animals can lose their coloring if not provided proper heating and lighting, often turning drab and dark.

 Many commercially available insects will work.
-However, they need to be appropriately sized for the geckos.
+However, the insects need to be appropriately sized for your Gold Dust Day Geckos.